-The total trip duration was 116 days but we were home for the holidays for 20 days.
+The total trip duration was 125 days but we flew home for the holidays with our big family for 12 days.

-If this is the first time that you are visiting our 2016-17 Florida Blog you may want to click this to read about our trip in Chronological Order rather than going backwards (As all Blogs do) from today to the start of the trip.
+If this is the first time that you are visiting our 2017-18 Florida Blog you may want to click this link to read about our Trip in Chronological Order rather than going backwards (As all Blogs do) from today to the start of the trip.